enzonjagi/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs deletes all files in the current working directory that end with the character ~ 102-tree creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
 102-commas  lists all the files and directories of the current directory, separated by commas (,). include . and ..
+HOLBERTON.MGC Create a magic file holberton.mgc that can be used with the command file to detect Holberton data files.
+Holberton data files always contain the string HOLBERTON at offset 0.